Spatiotemporal Visualization of Long-Range Anisotropic Plasmon Polaritons in Hyperbolic MoOCl2: Results

-Repeating static PEEM experiments as a function of photon energy, we observe that the fringe spacing changes with energy (Figure \ref{fig:PD-PEEM_dispersion}C), based on which we extract the dispersion of the plasmon polariton (Figure \ref{fig:PD-PEEM_dispersion}D) (also see Figure S13).
-The experimental data points are in good agreement with analytical calculations of the dispersion along the $a$ axis from reported dielectric functions in reference \citet{zhao2020highly-296}.
-Consistent with previous reports, we find that the theoretically predicted dispersion exhibits slightly smaller $\textbf{k}_x$ compared to experimental data \cite{ruta2025good-e8d}.
-This has been attributed to electron correlative effects not fully captured within the dielectric function calculated by DFT \cite{zhao2020highly-296, ruta2025good-e8d}.
-Notably our experiments also suggest that the hyperbolic region is narrower than predicted from current theoretical models.
-We do not see evidence of HPPs in experiments at 2.4 eV (516 nm) and higher energies (Figure S14) as predicted by \citet{zhao2020highly-296}.
-Higher level theoretical methods and experimental methods that can capture the momentum resolved dielectric function, are likely called for to accurately predict the dielectric function at higher energies \cite{ruta2025good-e8d, shekhar2017momentum-resolved-2ac, shekhar2019fast-707, rossi2024probing-02a}.
+Repeating static PEEM experiments as a function of photon energy, we observe that the fringe spacing changes with energy (Figure \ref{fig:dispersion}A), based on which we extract the dispersion of the plasmon polariton (Figure \ref{fig:dispersion}A and Figure Supplementary 3).
+The experimental data points are in good agreement with analytical calculations of the dispersion along the $a$ axis from reported dielectric functions \cite{Melchioni_Mancini_Nan_Efimova_Venturi_Ambrosio_2025}, { as well as the polarization specific $r_{pp}(k_x,k_y)$ reflection coefficient isofrequency plot for an infinitely thick MoOCl$_2$ flake in Supplementary Figure 4}.
+Notably, our experiments also {corroborate polarization-dependent transmission and reflectivity measurements} \cite{Melchioni_Mancini_Nan_Efimova_Venturi_Ambrosio_2025} that the energy region over which MoOCl$_2$ is hyperbolic is narrower than predicted from theoretical models \cite{zhao2020highly-296}.
+We do not see evidence of plasmon polaritons in experiments at 2.4 eV (516 nm) and higher energies (Supplementary Figure 5) as theoretically predicted by \citet{zhao2020highly-296} {but consistent with the experimentally reported dielectric function by} \citet{Melchioni_Mancini_Nan_Efimova_Venturi_Ambrosio_2025}.

-The last hallmark of HPPs is hyperbolic focusing.
-As formulated in the Huygens-Fresnel principle, an optical wavefront can be reconstructed from dipole emitters, each with a phase-front shape corresponding to the reciprocal space isofrequency surface.
-For hyperbolic materials, this results in geometric optics not seen in isotropic materials; for instance, a curved flake edge will result in plasmonic focusing in \ce{MoOCl2} \cite{ruta2025good-e8d}.
-Such hyperbolic focusing is readily apparent in Figure \ref{fig:PD-PEEM_dispersion}E where natural curvature in the flake edge that launches the plasmons causes a focusing of the plasmonic fringes in agreement with finite difference time domain (FDTD) simulations, Figure \ref{fig:PD-PEEM_dispersion}F. In contrast, in isotropic materials such as Ag, the same edge geometry causes the fringes to diverge and host spherical wavefronts (see Supplementary Information and Figure S2).